 If we think our lives are still a tad strange, spare a thought for sectors of our economy like hospitality where social distancing and hygiene practices are hyper paramount to ensure a safe environment for patrons.
 One slip and the consequences could be untold.

-One of those restaurants meeting all the protocols to give their dinners a great experience and safe night out is Fishheads at Byron Bay’s famous Main Beach, where magnificent views of the renowned Cape Byron Lighthouse, its backdrop, the Pacific Ocean, Julian Rocks, Mount Warning and much more, are a permanent feast of awe for the eyes.
+One of those restaurants meeting all the protocols to give their diners a great experience and safe night out is Fishheads at Byron Bay’s famous Main Beach, where magnificent views of the renowned Cape Byron Lighthouse, its backdrop, the Pacific Ocean, Julien Rocks, Mount Warning and much more, are a permanent feast of awe for the eyes.

-“Even if we could only serve coffee and sell food from our takeaway menu, I sought to show loyalty to our customers and support the town and my employees,” said Ralph.
+“Even if we could only serve coffee and sell food from our takeaway menu, I sought to show loyalty to our customer and support the town and my employees,” said Ralph.

 Ralph told me that his customers are the ones that help determine what is on the menu and if they want a certain type of fish, he will seek out the right supplier to meet that demand and if anyone can get that outcome right, it’s Ralph, as prior to buying his restaurant, he was a fishmonger.
 In fact, that’s the origin behind the name, Fishheads.

 Without a scintilla of doubt, Ralph’s commitment to the exemplary quality and presentation of food served at Fishheads is a given, but so too is his need to have friendly and knowledgeable wait staff, many of whom come from all points of the globe, including, South America, Europe, South Korea and of course, from here at home.

 Similar to many other businesses in the hospitality industry, the diversity of employees at Fishheads is like a mini United Nations and inclusive of people from different lifestyles as well,

 yet very reflective of the make-up of our society, which is just what Ralph prefers.